 What is a Reverse Vending Machine and how do I use it?

 A Reverse Vending Machine is your high-tech option to return empty eligible containers for recycling.
 Simply insert your empty containers into the chute at the front of the machine.
 Containers will be scanned to ensure they are eligible for a refund.
 When you’ve finished depositing the containers, the Reverse Vending Machine will issue the refund.
-You have the choice of how to receive your refund – as an e-Voucher, printed voucher, or you can donate to a charity, school, sports or community group.
+You have the choice of how to receive your refund – as a digital payout, a printed voucher, or you can donate to a charity, school, sports or community group.

 What happens to containers once they are returned?

 Containers deposited at a container refund point will be sorted by material type and prepared for collection and transportation to a processing centre, where the materials are tightly compacted and prepared for recycling.
 Containers are then sold via an online auction platform into domestic and export markets to an approved recycler where the material is recycled into new materials or back into beverage containers.